PHANTOM-Platform/testing_integration/java_requestor_of_execution/Readme.md

 The suscription in done by a websocket connection to ***ws://serveraddress:serverport/***

-and sending a message for each suscription like ***{"user":"bob@abc.com","execution_id":"AWSsuxtcSdlX_Zkd11AX"}***
+and sending a message for each suscription like ***{"user":"bob@abc.com","execution_id":"AWSsuxtcSdlX_Zkd11AX"}*** where it is identified the user and on which execution to be notified.

+It can be performed as many suscriptions as wished on the same websocket connection.

 ## VIDEO